henryinsidecampus/insidecampus/README.md

-# insidecampus
+# InsideCampus

-Anonymous college Q&amp;A platform for admitted and prospective students — with real answers from verified students.
+Anonymous Q&A platform for admitted and prospective students.